Mid-Atlantic Leadership Conference 2025

 Conference Schedule

 Friday, April 4: Participants are encouraged to meet up with fellow MALC participants for dinner on South Street prior to gathering at a local artist’s studio for the conference kickoff event.
 The evening will include networking, introductions, an interactive ice breaker, and a lively discussion followed by a cocktail hour (and we’ve been promised some dancing).
+More information about Friday night activities can be found on this awesome Friday Night South Street Guide.

 Saturday, April 5: Breakfast will begin at 8:00am at the Wanamaker Building.
 Programming will begin at 9:00am and run until 6:15pm.
 Lunch will be on your own.
 Conference attendees are invited to attend a nearby party with the Philadelphia burner community.